Bruno Cheyrou: Club career

 Cheyrou was born in Suresnes, Hauts-de-Seine.
-After success with Lille OSC, where he scored against Manchester United in the UEFA Champions League, Cheyrou attracted interest from a number of clubs around Europe, most notably Liverpool.
+After success with Lille, where he scored against Manchester United in the UEFA Champions League, Cheyrou attracted interest from a number of clubs around Europe, most notably Liverpool.
 Gérard Houllier had the player scouted for several months by scout David Murray before deciding to sign him in the summer of 2002 for £4.5 million (€6.5m).

 On signing him, Houllier dubbed Cheyrou the "new Zidane".
 Over time this tag proved to be a burden as he failed to live up to expectations.
 His first Liverpool goal came against Spartak Moscow in the Champions League, however, this would be his only goal of the 2002–03 season.
 Despite being left out of Liverpool's squad for the victorious 2003 Football League Cup Final he contributed in the earlier rounds, and was on the pitch as Liverpool secured their place in the final by beating Sheffield United.

 A spell of four goals in five games over the Christmas period of the 2003–04 season at one time suggested his Liverpool career may make a turn for the better.
 Arguably, the highlight of Cheyrou's Liverpool career was the winning goal he scored in the 33rd minute at Chelsea during the 2003–04 season.
 He only scored once more in the league for Liverpool, in the 1–1 draw at Wolves in January 2004.
 Three days later, Cheyrou had another memorable game for Liverpool in the FA Cup where he scored twice to help Liverpool beat Newcastle 2–1.

 At the beginning of the 2004–05 season, new manager Rafael Benítez deemed Cheyrou surplus to requirements and immediately loaned him to Marseille in a season-long deal.
 He played 20 times for the club, scoring one goal.
 In the 2005–06 season, he was once again sent on a season-long loan, this time to Bordeaux, with a view to a permanent move; however, this failed to materialise.
 Ahead of the following season, he made a permanent move to Rennes and played there for three and a half seasons, scoring some goals.
-In January 2010 Anorthosis Famagusta signed the midfielder from Stade Rennes.
-After six months with Anorthosis, the 32-year-old midfielder returned to France and signed a two-year contract for FC Nantes.
+In January 2010, Anorthosis Famagusta signed the midfielder from Rennes.
+After six months with Anorthosis, the 32-year-old midfielder returned to France and signed a two-year contract for Nantes.